 Vitamin K Antagonists (eg, warfarin): Thyroid Products may enhance the anticoagulant effect of Vitamin K Antagonists.
 Monitor therapy

-Thyroid-stimulating hormone (TSH) 4 to 6 weeks after treatment initiation or dose changes, 4 to 6 months after adequate replacement dose determined, followed by every 12 months thereafter (or more frequently depending on clinical situation) (ATA [Jonklaas 2014]); T4, heart rate, blood pressure, new/worsened cardiac symptoms (eg, chest pain, palpitations, edema), clinical signs of hypo- and hyperthyroidism; TSH is the most reliable guide for evaluating adequacy of thyroid replacement dosage.
+Thyroid-stimulating hormone (TSH) 4 to 6 weeks after treatment initiation or dose changes, 4 to 6 months after adequate replacement dose determined, followed by every 12 months thereafter (or more frequently depending on clinical situation) (ATA [Jonklaas 2014]); T4, heart rate, blood pressure, new/worsened cardiac symptoms (eg, chest pain, palpitations, edema), clinical signs of hypo- and hyperthyroidism; TSH is the most reliable guide for evaluating adequacy of thyroid replacement dosage in primary thyroid dysfunction.
 TSH may be elevated during the first few months of thyroid replacement despite patients being clinically euthyroid.
 In cases where T4 remains low and TSH is within normal limits, an evaluation of “free” (unbound) T4 is needed to evaluate further increase in dosage.
 Free T4 (not TSH) should be monitored to guide treatment in patients with central hypothyroidism (ATA/AACE [Garber 2012]).

 T4-binding globulin (TBG): factors that alter binding in serum (ATA/AACE [Garber 2012]):

 Note: T4 is ~99.97% protein bound.
 Factors that alter protein binding will affect serum total T4 levels; however, measurement of serum free T4 (the metabolically active moiety) has largely replaced serum total T4 for thyroid status assessment.